-CHIANG RAI, 18 June 2019: I am looking at a press release from the Thailand Convention and Exhibition Bureau on progress made delivering an ASEAN standard to govern MICE venue quality across the region.
+CHIANG MAI, 18 June 2019: I am looking at a press release from the Thailand Convention and Exhibition Bureau on progress made delivering an ASEAN standard to govern MICE venue quality across the region.

 Line notifications interrupt.
 They are intrusive but I know they are about standards, or more precisely an alleged lack of them in adventure travel activities.

 Messages focus on the 13 April accident at the Flight of the Gibbon in Chiang Mai that resulted in the death of the 25-year old Spencer Donaldson.
 To this day, there is an absence of clarity regarding the tragic accident.
 The investigation report and its findings are not in the public domain.
 We are left to speculate where the fault lies.
 That should not be happening in a country that claims to be a world-class destination.